NuroDev/nuro.dev/data/blog/2021_in_review.md

 ### :rocket: Attio

-While it was only short lived, I am still extremely proud that I was able to join the team at [Attio](https://attio.com) as a frontend developer & helped build some truly awesome stuff with them.
+While it was only short lived, I am still extremely proud that I was able to join the team at [Attio](https://attio.com).
+In the several months I worked along side them & I helped build some truly awesome things & I also learned a lot from so many people while working there :heart:.

 ### :moneybag: Investments